guilhemmarchand/nmon-for-splunk/resources/TA-nmon_README.txt

 ### Technical add-on for Splunk Enterprise ###

-- TA-nmon : This is the standard Technical Add-on to be used for performance and configuration generation for the Nmon performance app
-- TA-nmon_selfmode : This an alternative version of the TA-nmon, this version will not use the unarchive_cmd Splunk feature but an input script that will monitor nmon files

-In most cases you will use the standard TA-nmon.
-The TA-nmon_seflmode has been created as a workaround for very rare (in my knowledge) cases where the Splunk Archive Processor does not get called by the TailReader processor after some times. (see https://answers.splunk.com/answers/436991/nmon-performance-monitor-for-unix-and-linux-system-8.html)

-The alternative TA-nmon_selfmode offers every feature than does the standard TA-nmon, at the exception of managing external nmon files repositories which will be possible only with the TA-nmon.

 ### create_agent.py : Create multiple copies of the TA-nmon with different configuration ###

 A Python script utility is provided to allow creating on demand custom TA-nmon packages ready to be deployed, the Python tool allows to: